 These transit agencies – and all others nationwide – have experienced severe ridership drops and deep losses in fare box revenue.
 More on what YOU can do to address that will be in a separate post.
 Transit service reductions due to “shelter in place” from COVID-19 will be noted for each listed agency, as circumstances warrant.

-If you’ve been exposed to COVID-19 or have COVID-19, STAY HOME.
-If you must travel, DO NOT RIDE PUBLIC TRANSPORTATION!
-Instead, take specialized medical transportation to and from the hospital or health clinic.
+If you’ve been feeling sick, were exposed to COVID-19 or have COVID-19, STAY HOME.
+If you must go out, wear a mask that covers your mouth and nose.
 This helps prevent you and others from spreading COVID-19.

 When riding the bus or train, make sure that you’re at least 6 feet (1.5 meters) away from other people when riding any bus or train, or at a bus stop, or any passenger rail platform.
 See our Transit Etiquette Guide for more details on how to behave toward others when riding public transit.

 Note that all service changes and policies VTA has made and are listed below will last until further notice.
 We have sent a written request to VTA asking how much they have lost in terms of ridership and fare box revenue as of this post.

 Several things worth noting initially: